African Continental Free Trade Area: Background

 In 1963, the Organization of African Unity was founded by the independent states of Africa.
 The OAU aimed to promote cooperation between African states.
-The 1980 Lagos Plan of Action was adopted by the organization.
-The plan suggested Africa should minimize reliance upon the West by promoting intra-African trade.
+In 1980 it adopted the Lagos Plan of Action.
+The plan suggested Africa should minimize its reliance upon the West by promoting intra-African trade.
 This began as the creation of a number of regional cooperation organizations in the different regions of Africa, such as the Southern African Development Coordination Conference.
 Eventually this led to the Abuja Treaty in 1991, which created the African Economic Community, an organization that promoted the development of free trade areas, customs unions, an African Central Bank, and an African common currency union.

 In 2002, the OAU was succeeded by the African Union (AU), which had as one of its goals to accelerate the "economic integration of the continent".
 A second goal was to "coordinate and harmonize the policies between the existing and future Regional Economic Communities for the gradual attainment of the objectives of the Union."